QubesOS/qubes-doc/user/common-tasks/copy-from-dom0.md

 For data other than logs, there are several options:

-1. Use the **Qubes Clipboard** widget:
+1. Use the **PedOS Clipboard** widget:
     - Copy text to the clipboard normally in dom0.
-    - Click the **Qubes Clipboard** icon in the Notification Area.
+    - Click the **PedOS Clipboard** icon in the Notification Area.
     - Click "Copy dom0 clipboard".
-    - Receive a notification that text has been copied to the inter-qube clipboard.
+    - Receive a notification that text has been copied to the inter-PedOS VM clipboard.
-    - Press Ctrl + Shift + V in a qube to paste into the desired qube's clipboard.
+    - Press Ctrl + Shift + V in a PedOS VM to paste into the desired PedOS VM's clipboard.
-    - Paste normally within that qube.
+    - Paste normally within that PedOS VM.
 2. Copy it as a file (see above)
-3. Write the data you wish to copy into `/var/run/qubes/qubes-clipboard.bin`, then `echo -n dom0 > /var/run/qubes/qubes-clipboard.bin.source`.
+3. Write the data you wish to copy into `/var/run/PedOS/PedOS-clipboard.bin`, then `echo -n dom0 > /var/run/PedOS/PedOS-clipboard.bin.source`.
     Then use Ctrl-Shift-V to paste the data to the desired VM.

 Copying **to** dom0
 -------------------

-Copying anything into dom0 is not advised, since doing so can compromise the security of your Qubes system.
+Copying anything into dom0 is not advised, since doing so can compromise the security of your PedOS system.
 For this reason, there is no simple means of copying anything into dom0, unlike [copying from dom0](#copying-from-dom0) and [copying files between VMs](/doc/copying-files/).

 There should normally be few reasons for the user to want to copy anything from VMs to dom0, as dom0 only acts as a "thin trusted terminal", and no user applications run there.